AG7GN/networking/hamwan-arden-home-README.md

 - You have one or both of these:
 	- A working HamWAN router that is connected to the HamWAN network per the [recommended configuration](http://hamwan.org/Standards/Network%20Engineering/Client%20Node%20Configuration.html), but it is not connected to your home network.
 	- A working AREDN router that is not connected to your home network.
 See the [AREDN Getting Started Guide](https://arednmesh.readthedocs.io/en/latest/arednGettingStarted/aredn_overview.html) to install the AREDN image on your hardware.
 - You have a new Ubiquiti ER-X that is still at factory default settings.
-You can [reset it to factory defaults](https://help.ubnt.com/hc/en-us/articles/205202620-EdgeRouter-Reset-to-Factory-Defaults) if necessary.
+[Reset it to factory defaults](https://help.ubnt.com/hc/en-us/articles/205202620-EdgeRouter-Reset-to-Factory-Defaults) if necessary.

 ---